sagemathinc/cocalc/notes/april2014.md

 - [x] (0:48) change sync/save code to take list of target ip's based on db
 - [x] (0:55) set quotas and sync -- instead we could set the quota when starting the project running, then unset when stopping it... and that's it.

+- [x] there was a bug in the prep script (it set the quotas before extracting), and it seems useless.
+NO!!
+I'm seriously tempted to do the following:

+1. delete everything:
+    - bups/bups; bup/projects; data in database
+    -

+and also push out the correct consistent hashing file
+2. write code that goes through each project, and
+   - rsync's the latest version of files to one new compute vm in same dc, chosen at random.
+   - takes a bup snapshot of that (via `bup_storage.py save`)
+   - sync's out to 2 other replicas
+   - stores info bup_last_saved entry in database.

+- [x] I need to have a script that runs through all projects and sets the disk quota in the database somehow. how?  just take larger of 2*current_usage and 4GB

+- [x] implement `get_state` in `bup_storage.py`: it will return two things, according to a "local calculation" purely from within the project
+        - state: stopped, starting, running, restarting, stopping, saving, error
+        - when: when this state was entered
+        - step: init_repo, restore (copying files from bup), syncing template, etc.
+        - progress: if there is a way to give how far along with doing something (e.g., rsyncing out to replicas) could do this by creating a conf file that is *NOT* rsync'd that stores stuff:   conf/state.json